top of page

 208 pages

 The story revolves round two central characters.
 Elwood is being brought up by his grandmother after his mother abandons him to follow his father and move to California.
-Elwood is a hardworking, intelligent teenager whose has grown up on the teachings of Martin Luther King, attends protests and has designs to go to college.
+Elwood is a hardworking, intelligent teenager who has grown up on the teachings of Martin Luther King, attends protests and has designs to go to college.
 Inevitably, fate plays its evil card when Elwood makes a wrong decision and is sent to the Nickel Academy, a reform school for young offenders.
 Here he meets Turner, an orphan who recognises the only way to survive is to play the system.
 He tries to point out to Elwood that dreams don’t matter, all that matters is to not attract the attention of the white man in charge.
 Can Elwood’s fight to stand up for himself and his desire to learn and have a future carry him through his time at the Nickel Academy unscathed and have the future he desires?

-The Den reviewed the brilliant The Underground Railroad (in our library and also now a TV series) which although tackling an equally brutal subject of the slave trade, is based on an imaginary underground railway as a means of escape.
-The Nickel Boys is far more direct and factual and whilst it is fictional, tells the story of the physical, sexual and mental abuse suffered by these young students.
+The Den reviewed the brilliant 'The Underground Railroad' (in our library and also now a TV series) which although tackling an equally brutal subject of the slave trade, is based on an imaginary underground railway as a means of escape.
+'The Nickel Boys' is far more direct and factual and whilst it is fictional, tells the story of the physical, sexual and mental abuse suffered by these young students.
 It is a powerful must read book with a wonderful impossible to predict ending.
 As the school only closed in 2011, it is also a shocking reminder of how recent these events are, especially as some of the survivors are still alive.

 - for people who love books -